jce-il/ASOSMA/firefox-ios/README.md

 ## Contributor guidelines

-Using Firefox official site [Bugzilla](https://bugzilla.mozilla.org/).
-Developers can find a list of bugs in firefox All developers must follow the following Swift style to keep the code orginized: https://github.com/raywenderlich/swift-style-guide.
+Using Firefox’s official site [Bugzilla](https://bugzilla.mozilla.org/), developers can find a list of bugs in the firefox code.
+All developers must follow the following Swift style to keep the code organized: https://github.com/raywenderlich/swift-style-guide.

-With small * Exception: they use 4-space indentation instead of 2.
+Adding small * Exceptions like: they use 4-space indentation instead of 2.

-Further info can be found at [Firefox-ios contributor guidelines](https://github.com/mozilla/firefox-ios#contributor-guidelines)
+Further information can be found at [Firefox-ios contributor guidelines](https://github.com/mozilla/firefox-ios#contributor-guidelines)

 ## General source code structure